 Did they have the right idea in 1976 at Habitat?
 That is one of the questions the book asks in its final chapter.

 This website is part of an extended research project for the book and a vehicle for locating Habitat I alumni and building an archive.

 For those unfamiliar with the UN-Habitat agency, it is responsible for ensuring cities are more equitable and sustainable.
 Major UN Habitat conferences happen every 20 years.
 Habitat 1 was in Vancouver; Habitat II was held in Istanbul in 1996; and Habitat III is taking place in Quito now, October 2016.

 Below: original Habitat ’76 conference posters.
 I have reproduced the first one exactly as the original, and if you are at Habitat III and want to buy one, contact me.

 Habitat Forum, and its parent event the United Nations Habitat Conference on Human Settlements, took place in Vancouver, Canada from May 31-June 11, 1976.
-2012 marked its 35th birthday.
-The conference was also known as “Habitat I” and it provided the foundation for the United Nations’ agency known as UN-Habitat, which was officially founded two years later in 1978.
-The conference was attended by one of the founders of the field of sustainable development, the economist Barbara Ward, and it was attended by such names as Margaret Mead, Mother Teresa, Buckminster Fuller, Paolo Soleri, Maggie and Pierre Trudeau and many others, and by key housing and slum activists from around the world.
+The conference was also known as “Habitat I” and it provided the foundation for the United Nations’ agency known as UN Habitat (though technically it was only officially opened two years later in 1978).
+The conference was advised by one of the founders of the field of sustainable development, the economist Barbara Ward, and it was attended by such names as Margaret Mead, Mother Teresa, Buckminster Fuller, Paolo Soleri, Maggie and Pierre Trudeau and many others, and by key housing and slum activists from around the world.

 Above: Habitat Forum’s theatre was a vintage seaplane hangar transformed by a massive mural designed by renowned Haida artist Bill Reid.
-The building, along with the four other hangars refurbished for Habitat, was demolished by 1980.
+The building, along with the four other hangars refurbished for Habitat, was demolished by 1980 (same site today, below).